THE FRENCH CONNECTION (1971): A Retrospective Review

 The chase was filmed without obtaining the proper NYC permits.
 Instead, members of the NYC Police Department helped with traffic control.
 The NYPD and production crew were able to clear traffic for approximately five blocks in each direction, at any given time.

-In certain shots, the production would illegally continue the chase scene into sections of Stillwell Avenue – with no control over incoming traffic, and where the stunt drivers had to avoid real traffic and real pedestrians.
+In certain shots, the production would illegally continue the chase scene into sections of Stillwell Avenue.
+This meant no control over incoming traffic and stunt drivers having to avoid real traffic and real pedestrians.
 The result of what was on screen is that many of the near-miss collisions were real, and not planned.

 The Ending